ellysh/dota-auto-chess-picker/README.md

 These are steps to install Python and required modules on Windows:

-1. Download the archive with Dota Auto Chess Picker and extract it: https://github.com/ellysh/dota-auto-chess-picker/archive/master.zip
+1. Download the archive with Dota Auto Chess Picker and extract it:<br/>
+https://github.com/ellysh/dota-auto-chess-picker/archive/master.zip

 2. Download the Python 2.7 distribution:<br/>